ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 }
 ```

 After reading the code, you may have noticed that the `ReadAllWarStatusOf` method always return a `ReadWarStatusOperationResult` no matter if the result is a success or a failure.

-In the case of a more complexe scenario, we could have wrapped the code in one or more `try/catch` block to handle possible errors and make sure the only possible outcome is a `ReadWarStatusOperationResult`.
+> In the case of a more complex scenario, using other components, we could have wrapped the code in one or more `try/catch` block to handle possible errors and make sure the only possible outcome was a `ReadWarStatusOperationResult`.

 ## Implementation: the Ninja War API - Part 2: update the war status
 In the previous implementation, we returned a `Value` describing the `WarStatus` of ninja's clans.